thaibinhbr97/stock-portfolio-tracker/README.md

 - As a user, I want to filter a transaction history of stocks by all transactions, only buy or only sell, symbol, or date time range.

 ### Data Persistence
-- As a user, I want to be able to have an option to save my entire state of stock portfolio and transaction history to file (if I choose).
+- As a user, I want to be able to have an option to save my entire state of stock portfolio including transaction history to file (if I choose).
-- As a user, I want to be able to have an option to load my entire state of stock portfolio and transaction history from file (if I choose).
+- As a user, I want to be able to have an option to load my entire state of stock portfolio including transaction history from file (if I choose).